MicrosoftDocs/WSL/WSL/tutorials/wsl-containers.md

 > - List the containers on your machine, with: `docker container ls --all` or `docker ps -a` (without the -a show all flag, only running containers will be displayed)
 > - List system-wide information regarding the Docker installation, including statistics and resources (CPU & memory) available to you in the WSL 2 context, with: `docker info`

-## Develop in remote containers using Docker with WSL 2 and VS Code
+## Develop in remote containers using VS Code

 To get started developing apps using Docker with WSL 2, we recommend using VS Code, along with the Remote-WSL extension and Docker extension.